Wilcolab/Anythink-Market-193kb/readme.md

 git clone https://github.com/ObelusFamily/Anythink-Market-193kb
 ```

-- Step 3 => cd into the repository and to this
+- Step 3 => cd into the repository and do this

 ```
 //for ubuntu